tmngo/nona/README.md

 N: Generated puzzles are N x N x N large.

-density: Fraction of puzzle cubes which are solid.
+Density: Fraction of puzzle cubes which are solid.

-clue removal: Proportion of clues for which removal is attempted.
+Clue removal: Proportion of clues for which removal is attempted.
+When set to 0, no clues are removed.
+When set to 1, more clues are removed, making the puzzle more difficult.